2018 Tathra bushfire: Investigations

-across 17 days (3-7 August 2020, 10-14 August 2020, 17-21 August 2020, 10 and 12 November 2020) at the Coroner's Court of New South Wales in Sydney.
-Due to COVID 19 restrictions and the high level of public interest, all sessions were live streamed and recorded for playback.
+across 17 days (3-7 August 2020, 10–14 August 2020, 17–21 August 2020, 10 and 12 November 2020) at the Coroner's Court of New South Wales in Sydney.
+Due to COVID-19 restrictions and the high level of public interest, all sessions were live streamed and recorded for playback.

-The Deputy State Coroner handed down her findings on the 17th of December 2021.
-The findings which are covered in a 186 page report make a number of recommendations for the NSW Rural Fire Service, as well as Energy network operators Essential Energy and various vegetation management providers.
+The Deputy State Coroner handed down her findings on 17 December 2021.
+The findings which are covered in a 186-page report make a number of recommendations for the NSW Rural Fire Service, as well as Energy network operators Essential Energy and various vegetation management providers.

 Two of the recommendations focused on improvements to Bega Fire Control Centre, including the need to preemptively stand up incident management teams at the Bega Fire Control Centre early.
 This highlighted the need to build a new Fire Control Centre in Bega which was announced in 2020.